adamfranco/segue/README.txt

 Current Version Notes
 ---------------------
-This release of Segue includes refinements to the roles UI, participation plugin, and adds a number of new site templates.
+This release of Segue fixes a bug in the standard course template.

 ----